Arne-Petersen/PlenopticImageProcessing/README.md

 2. use CMAKE_CXX_COMPILER and CMAKE_C_COMPILER ('ccmake' advanced config, hit 't') to select a compiler compatible to CUDA version.
    * ATTENTION : Not all compiler versions can host nvcc	(if someone has a compatibility table, please share)

+### Test data
+Test data, created using blender cycles raytracer, can be found in SampleData folder in the repository.
+In the [brother](https://github.com/Arne-Petersen/Plenoptic-Simulation) repository @@ you can find the blender package to create your own synthetical data.
+All MLA and main-lens properties can be controlled for creating realistic plenoptic images.